kelvah/uhc-portal/docs/code-guide.md

 Sometimes we find scenarios where PF doesn't quite manage something as we wanted.
 This is usually related to complex components structures or to components that do not support yet the feature we are trying to implement.
 This should be a rare exception, and we should resort to it sparingly.
 The more we add customizations, the more we have to deal with PF upgrades breaking them.

+### Data loading and error states

+When displaying data retrieved with asynchronous operations, always take care of the loading and error state of those operations.

+While data is being loaded, a proper UI state should be displayed.
+PF offers `Skeleton` and `Spinner` components for this purpose.
+Read the corresponding design guidelines to decide how to design/implement loading case by case.

+In a similar way you should always handle possible errors.
+UIs should not fail silently if something went wrong.
+PF offers an "Alert" component with general indication in the related design guidelines.

 ### TypeScript

 This is a legacy codebase.
 Not all the code has been migrated to TS.
 Everytime you encounter JS files, and you change them you are highly encouraged to convert them to TS first.
 The TS conversion should happen in a separate PR/ticket before further changes are introduced.